 Climber dies on descent from Denali Pass

-One member of a two-person climbing team perished in an early season climbing fall on Mt.
-McKinley in recent days.
+A member of a two-person climbing team perished in an early season climbing fall on Mt.
+McKinley.

 Mike Fuchs, 34, of Berlin, Germany and Sylvia Montag, 39, of Tacoma, Wash., began their ascent of the Muldrow Glacier route on April 15.
 They reached Denali Pass at 18,200-feet elevation on May 3, where they encountered strong winds that forced them to camp for two nights near the Pass.